-- a) first, the residual assets will be distributed amongst the holders of withdrawable shares in proportion to the shares each holds within the co-operative at the time of dissolution, up to a maximum of the par value of the shares (unless their value has been reduced under rule 1.7 (a), in which case the limit is this reduced value); - b) second, holders of other shares will be paid their par value if sufficient funds are available, and in proportion to their holding if not; - c) third, all the remaining assets will be transferred to a common ownership enterprise(s), or to an asset locked organisation(s) supporting common ownership enterprises or other objects of the cooperative, as may be nominated by the members at the time of or prior to the dissolution.
-If no such organisation is nominated, the assets will be transferred to Co-operatives UK Ltd (registered number IP027083R). - d) In the event that for whatever reason any residual assets cannot be transferred as described above, they will be given for charitable purposes. - e) No amendment to the rules will be made that could reduce the amount of assets transferred under 3.4 (c), or allow for their transfer to an organisation with no asset lock.
+a)first, the residual assets will be distributed amongst the holders of withdrawable shares in proportion to the shares each holds within the co-operative at the time of dissolution, up to a maximum of the par value of the shares (unless their value has been reduced under rule 1.7 (a), in which case the limit is this reduced value);

+b)second, holders of other shares will be paid their par value if sufficient funds are available, and in proportion to their holding if not;

+c)third, the proportion specified in 3.3 (a) of the remaining assets will be transferred to a common ownership enterprise(s), or to an asset locked organisation(s) supporting common ownership enterprises or other objects of the co-operative, as may be nominated by the members at the time of or prior to the dissolution.
+If no such organisation is nominated, the assets will be transferred to Co-operatives UK Ltd (registered number IP027083R).

+d)fourth, user members (including any persons that were members at any point in the preceding five years) will receive the proportion specified in 3.3 (b) of the remaining assets, to be divided in proportion to their contribution to the co-operative's business over the preceding five years; and non-user members will receive the proportion of the remaining assets specified in 3.3 (c) above, to be divided in proportion to the number of shares held.

+e)In the event that for whatever reason any residual assets cannot be transferred as described above, they will be given for charitable purposes.

+f)No amendment to the rules will be made that could reduce the amount of assets transferred under 3.4 (c), or allow for their transfer to an organisation with no asset lock.

-4. Autonomy and independence
+4.Autonomy and independence

-- 4.1.
-The co-operative has the general aims of maintaining its autonomy and independence and empowering members and other stakeholders at the most local level possible. - 4.2.
-Non-user members may not vote on any proposal to convert the co-operative to a company. - 4.3.
-Withdrawable shares or debt securities will not be issued, or loans received, if it would result in one natural person holding more than a quarter of all withdrawable share capital, or of all debts; or if it would exceed the limits specified in 1.6 (c). - 4.4.
-Proxy voting at general meetings will be permitted on special resolutions and on other resolutions that have been given in full with the notice for the general meeting, provided that it is in accordance with standing orders for general meetings.
+4.1.
+The co-operative has the general aims of maintaining its autonomy and independence and empowering members and other stakeholders at the most local level possible.

+4.2.Non-user members may not vote on any proposal to convert the co-operative to a company.
+4.3.Withdrawable shares or debt securities will not be issued, or loans received, if it would result in one natural person holding more than a quarter of all withdrawable share capital, or of all debts; or if it would exceed the limits specified in 1.6 (c).

+4.4.Proxy voting at general meetings will be permitted on special resolutions and on other resolutions that have been given in full with the notice for the general meeting, provided that it is in accordance with standing orders for general meetings.